Rethinking Round-Trip Translation for Machine Translation Evaluation: Limitations

 \section{Limitations}

-Although we observe positive correlation between \transscore and \selfscore, the relation could be complicated and non-linear.
+Although we have observed positive correlation between \transscores and \selfscores and conducted experiments to predict \transscores using \selfscores, their relations could be complicated and non-linear.
 We encourage future research to investigate various \selfscore features and more complex machine learning models for better prediction models.
-We have not tested those very low-resource languages that are really without parallel corpus.
-We suggest auditing our model on a small validation dataset.
-Our research cannot be directly used to train or improve a multilingual MT system on low-resource language, but an evaluation tool will be beneficial to those research.
+Although we have examined the prediction models on low-resource languages in \flores, we have not tested those very low-resource languages out of these 101 languages.
+We suggest auditing \transscore prediction models on a small validation dataset for any new low-resource languages in future applications.